glirios/spotipy/README.md

 ## Reporting Issues

 If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/plamere/spotipy/issues).
 Or just send me a pull request.
+I am currently working on making the issues submited in the previous repositiory over here.

 ## Version